 How to play ACR from phones and tablets

-I’ve been railing on America’s Cardroom to put out mobile poker software literally for years.
+In my America’s Cardroom review, I’ve been railing on this site to put out mobile poker software literally for years.
 They missed the boat so long ago that I thought they would just give up.

 To my pleasant surprise, I saw ACR with a banner advertising their new mobile poker software when I recently exited the Windows version.
 I reviewed it right away from my iPhone 6S Plus (headphone jack and home button for the win) for several hours.

-First, go to the America’s Cardroom website from your mobile browser.
+First, go to Americas Cardroom from your mobile browser.

 Then, just tap the play button and log in to your account.
 You don’t have to download an app to play.
 It just works from your browser.